Earle's Chapel, Texas

 Earle's Chapel is an unincorporated community in Cherokee County, located in the U.S. state of Texas.
-It is west-southwest of Jacksonville off U.S. Highway 79.
+It is located west-southwest of Jacksonville, off U.S. Highway 79.

 Government

 Earle's Chapel and the surrounding area are served by Station #1 of its own Volunteer Fire Department.

 Education

 The Earle's Chapel area is served by the Jacksonville Independent School District.